 University of Chicago Graduate Student Small Grants

 These grants are for projects that will advance the research agendas and professional training of doctoral students.
 Students may use these awards either alone or in combination with African Language Funds to support independent research and travel related to dissertation fieldwork and language study.
 Priority will be given to projects that are carried out on the African continent and that are likely to enhance the applicant’s ability to obtain outside funding for dissertation research.
 It is also possible to use small grants for follow-up research or for other initiatives; please confer with faculty members before the deadline in such instances.
 Consistent and committed participation in the African Studies Workshop is required of all awardees.
-Please submit your application, which should include a one-paragraph summary and justification of the proposed research, a cv, and a budget by Friday, January 24, 2020.
+Applications should include a one-paragraph summary and justification of the proposed research, a cv, and a budget.
 Awards will not exceed $3,000 and in some cases may be considerably less.
+Applications for the 2020/21 academic year are now closed.

 The Graduate Student Small Grants are made possible by support from the Office of the Provost.